 Palm Foundation promotes Community Integration and Reconciliation through Second Language Learning and Street Dramas

 Palm Foundation also organised three street dramas to build awareness about the Official Language Policy and Language Rights.
 Performed on the 22nd,23rd,and 24th of May in the Amabagamuwa DSD the Sinhala and Tamil street dramas were attended by over 1200 people who thoroughly enjoyed this engaging method of awareness creation.
-The interactive nature of street dramas is proving to be an effective means of engaging the plantation and rural communities in conversation about their Language Rights.
-Equipping them as a community to recognise any violations and building in them a sense of agency and advocacy for their Language Rights is an important aspect of Palm Foundations work amongst the plantation community to support the implementation of the Official Languages Policy.
+The interactive nature of street dramas is proved to be an effective means of engaging the plantation and rural communities in conversation about their Language Rights.
+Equipping them as a community to recognise any violations and building a sense of agency and advocacy for Language Rights are important aspects of Palm Foundations work amongst the plantation community.

 Working under the theme ‘Promote Language Rights towards Human Dignity’ Palm Foundation is actively engaged in advocating the implementation of the Official Languages Policy amongst key plantation sector stakeholders and improving the bi-lingual communication skills among the men, women and youth in villages and plantations in Nuwara Eliya district.
 The PALM Foundation has been working in the Walapane, Nuwara Eliya, Ambagamuwa areas of the Nuwara Eliya District to build awareness and understanding about Language Rights.